We are a charity founded in 1956 and our purpose is

 How do we spend money in supporting choirs?

-- See Grants section for details of grants given since the FCM began.
+- See Grants section for details of our grants.